tomstark99/cenm-deployment-local/README.md

   -h, --help            show this help message and exit --setup-dir-structure
-                        Create directory structure for CENM deployment and download all current artifacts --generate-certs      Generate certificates and distribute them to services --clean               Remove all generated run-time files --clean-certs         Remove all generated certificates --clean-artifacts     Remove all downloaded artifacts and generated certificates --deep-clean          Remove all generated service folders --run-default-deployment
+                        Create directory structure for CENM deployment and download all current artifacts --download-individual DOWNLOAD_INDIVIDUAL
-                        Runs a default deployment, following the steps from README --version             Show current cenm version --health-check-frequency HEALTH_CHECK_FREQUENCY
-                        Time to wait between each health check, default is 30 seconds --download-individual DOWNLOAD_INDIVIDUAL
                         Download individual artifacts, use a comma separated string of artifacts to download e.g.
-                        "pki-tool,identitymanager" to download the pki-tool and identitymanager artifacts --clean-individual-artifacts CLEAN_INDIVIDUAL_ARTIFACTS
+                        "pki-tool,identitymanager" to download the pki-tool and identitymanager artifacts --generate-certs      Generate certificates and distribute them to services --run-default-deployment
+                        Runs a default deployment, following the steps from README --clean-runtime       Remove all generated runtime files --clean-certs         Remove all generated certificates --clean-artifacts     Remove all downloaded artifacts and generated certificates --deep-clean          Remove all generated service folders --clean-individual-artifacts CLEAN_INDIVIDUAL_ARTIFACTS
                         Clean individual artifacts, use a comma separated string of artifacts to download e.g.
-                        "pki-tool,identitymanager" to clean the pki-tool and identitymanager artifacts
+                        "pki-tool,identitymanager" to clean the pki-tool and identitymanager artifacts --health-check-frequency HEALTH_CHECK_FREQUENCY
+                        Time to wait between each health check, default is 30 seconds --validate            Check which artifacts are present --version             Show current cenm version
 ```

 The following command will download all the config files in the correct directories as well as download all the artifacts with the versions specified in `.env`: